Biden appeals to Black voters and says he’s working toward an ‘immediate ceasefire’ in Gaza during Morehouse commencement

 On Friday, Biden delivered remarks at the National Museum of African American History and Culture and spoke with members of the Divine Nine, a group of historic Black fraternities and sororities.

-And after his Morehouse speech on Sunday, Biden is set to travel to Detroit, where he will address an NAACP dinner.

-Biden’s stop at Morehouse is the second time he will visit the college during his presidency.
-In 2022, both Biden and Vice President Kamala Harris delivered a speech on voting rights at Morehouse.
+Biden’s stop at Morehouse is the second time he visited the college during his presidency.
+In 2022, both Biden and Harris delivered a speech on voting rights at the college.

 The-CNN-Wire

-Note: This story and headline have been updated with additional information Sunday.